xdx1354/electron-calculator/README.md

 # Electron.js Calculator
-Electron.js powered desktop app custom designed and fitted for the needs of the company.
+Electron JS powered desktop app custom designed and fitted for the needs of the company.

 **THIS PROJECT IS STILL IN THE DEVELOPMENT PHASE!**